-6.4 Various test conditions such as apparatus surface types and conditions, including wetness and friction levels, temperature, types of lighting, smoke, humidity, and rain shall be facilitated when the test sponsor requires.
+6.2 Various test conditions such as apparatus surface types and conditions, including wetness and friction levels, temperature, types of lighting, smoke, humidity, and rain shall be facilitated when the test sponsor requires.
 For example, for a test run in the dark environment, a light meter shall be used to read 0.1 lux or less.
 The darkness shall be re-measured when the lighting condition might have changed.
 The actual readings of these conditions should be recorded on the test form.

-Note 4-The testing apparatus can be implemented in a standard International Standards Organization (ISO) shipping container, in which some of the test conditions can be furnished.
-To achieve the specified darkness, first turn off all the lighting sources inside and entirely cover the entrance with light-blocking drapes.
-The darkness is specified as 0.1 lux due to the implementation cost concerns for the apparatuses and due to the fact that robotic cameras are less sensitive than human eyes, such that any darkness below 0.1 lux would not make a difference in the cameras' functioning.
+Note 3-The darkness is specified as 0.1 lux due to the implementation cost concerns for the apparatuses and due to the fact that robotic cameras are less sensitive than human eyes, such that any darkness below 0.1 lux would not make a difference in the cameras' functioning.
 It is recognized that the environments in real applications may be darker than the specified test condition.

-6.5 A stopwatch shall be provided to measure the timing performance.
+6.3 A stopwatch shall be provided to measure the timing performance.